 To get this kind of information, you have to do a search for their driving history.

 Have you ever searched for criminal records?
 Was it a difficult process?
-Dis you do your search online or did you call the courthouse? was the information you recieved correct?
+Did you do your search online or did you call the courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal records and backgrounds, and your comments might make it easier for others.

 Click here to tell your story